awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

 ### WebSocket streaming<a name="diarization-websocket"></a>

-To identify speakers in WebSocket streams, use the following format to create a pre\-signed URI to start a WebSocket request and specify `show-speaker-label` as `true`\.
+To partition speakers in WebSocket streams, use the following format to create a pre\-signed URI to start a WebSocket request and specify `show-speaker-label` as `true`\.
 A pre\-signed URI contains the information to set up bi\-directional communication between your application and Amazon Transcribe\.

 ```
 GET wss://transcribestreaming.us-west-2.amazonaws.com:8443/stream-transcription-websocket